 - If the proposed position or organizational change is submitted as part of the proposed operating budget or October 31 revision, it should be identified, justified, and documented, but separate approval is not required.

-- If the proposed position or organizational change does not coincide with the budget cycle, it should be recommended by the president or director in the form of a letter to the Chancellor which includes a full description, justification, fiscal implications, and other pertinent information.
+- If the proposed position or organizational change does not coincide with the budget cycle, it should be recommended by the president in the form of a letter to the Chancellor which includes a full description, justification, fiscal implications, and other pertinent information.

 - Required Forms for Implementation of Procedures for Approvals

-- Information to support transactions that require the approval of the Chancellor or his/her designee is requested in Forms A-1 and A-2.
+- Information to support transactions that require the approval of the Chancellor or designee is requested in Forms A-1 and A-2.

 - Approval for the certification of the search pool for upper level administrative vacancies is shown on Form A-1 ( processed through DocuSign, at this link: https://www.tbr.edu/hr/paperless-workflow-forms).

 - Where a search committee is formed to search for a college administrator at the level of dean of higher, the search committee MUST be racially diverse.

 - Where a search committee is formed, candidates for hire must first be screened by the search committee before an offer can be extended.

 - The Chair of the search committee must certify that each candidate considered by the committee meets or exceeds the criteria published in the job description.
 (See Form A-1).